pelletier/go-toml/CONTRIBUTING.md

 builtin benchmark systems.
 Because of their noisy nature, containers provided by Github Actions cannot be reliably used for benchmarking.
 As a result, you are responsible for checking that your changes do not incur a performance penalty.
-You can run ther following to execute benchmarks:
+You can run their following to execute benchmarks:

 ```
 go test ./... -bench=. -count=10